Some remarks for the Akivis algebras and the Pre-Lie algebras: Composition-Diamond lemma for non-associative algebras

 \ \

 The proof of the following theorem is analogous to one in Shirshov \cite{S3}.
 For convenience, we give the details.

-\begin{theorem} (Shirshov, Composition-Diamond for non-associative algebras) Let $S\subset M(X)$ be a nonempty set of monic polynomials and the order $``<"$ on $X^{**}$ as before.
-Then the following statements are equivalent. \begin{enumerate} \item [(i)] $S$ is a Gr\"{o}bner-Shirshov basis.
+\begin{theorem} (A.I.
+Shirshov \cite{S3,S09}, Composition-Diamond lemma for non-associative algebras) Let $S\subset M(X)$ be a nonempty set of monic polynomials, $Id(S)$ the ideal of $M(X)$ generated by $S$ and the ordering $>$ on $X^{**}$ defined as before.
+Then the following statements are equivalent. \begin{enumerate} \item [(i)] $S$ is a Gr\"{o}bner-Shirshov basis in $M(X)$.

 \item [(ii)] $f\in Id(S)\Rightarrow (\bar f) =(a(\bar s )b)$ for some $s\in S\ and\ a,b\in X^*$, where $(as b)$ is an $S$-word.